 Remove the grains and grain bag and discard them.
-You can now start adding the 6 lbs of Golden Light dried malt extract.
+You can now start adding the 6 lbs Golden Light and 1 lb Munich Dried Malt Extract.
 Make sure to stir it in well.
 Once added, bring the sweet wort to a boil, if it is not already there.

 Start your timer to 60 minutes.
-At 60 minutes, add 1oz of Pacific Jade Hops.
+At 60 minutes, add 1oz of Magnum Hops.
+At 10 minutes, add

+1oz of Crystal Hops.
 Remember, when brewing, the clock starts at 60 minutes and goes backwards for hop additions.
 Therefore, if a recipe calls to add a hop at 60 minutes, it will be your first addition.
-At 40 minutes, add 1oz of Pacifica Hops, and at 10 minutes add the remaining 1oz of Pacifica Hops.